 If a loved one died in a truck accident on I-95, you might be entitled to additional damages for the loss.
 This could include damages that your loved one would have been able to sue for if they survived, such as pain and suffering.
 You can also claim damages that your family now suffers from the loss, such as the cost of burial and funeral expenses, lost wages, lost companionship, and more.

 Call Our Injury Lawyers for Truck Accidents on I-95 in Maryland

 Talk to an attorney about what your case is worth.
 Many trucking companies and their insurance companies work to shut down cases early or pay low-dollar settlements to protect their bottom line.
 Get help from a lawyer who is on your side to help you understand what your case is worth, file your case on time, and fight to get you the compensation you need.
-For a free legal consultation on your case, call the I-95 truck accident injury lawyers at the Law Offices of Randolph Rice today.
+For a free legal consultation on your case, call the I-95 truck accident injury lawyers at Rice, Murtha & Psoras today.
 You can reach our Maryland truck accident victim lawyers at (410) 694-7291.